AnnikaGr/Greenchy/README.md

 ## What have we done

-For the time being we have developed our first MVP in which you can start calculating how much CO2 your spend in distance.
-Simply introducing the amount of kilometers, you will have different options such as plane, train or bus to choose which one is best suitable for you order by less pollutant.
+For the time being we have developed our first MVP in which you can start calculating how much CO2 your spend during a trip with multiple journeys.
+You can create multiple trips and edit them individually.
+Simply after inputting the amount of kilometers, you will have different options such as plane, train or bus to choose from.
-After seen the different options, you just have to press in the plus button to add that option to your trip.
+After seeing the different options, you just have to press the plus button to add that option to your trip.
+The trips are persisted and connected to your account for which you can sign up on our Welcome Page.

 ## What we still plan to do

-We plan to keep adding features in terms of less pollution accommodations and meals options.
+We plan to keep adding features in terms of less pollution by accommodations and meal options during your trip.
 At the end you will have a view of your CO2 spend in your whole trip.
-You will have a record of each trip and stimate your annual CO2 spending.
+You will have a record of each trip and an estimate of how much of your annual CO2 budget you used for this trip.
+We also want to move from a simple distance input to a input via map and route planning to make it more intuitive.
+Finally the goal until the end of the project is now to make the App more beautiful and easier to use.

 ## Project file structure